misant/redir/README.md

 # How it works

-Redir takes requests from squid, if requested domain was remorary whitelisted tell squid to show page.
+Redir takes requests from squid, if requested domain was tеmporary whitelisted tells squid to show page.
 If not gives request to SquidGuard.
-SquidGuard as usual determines if url request will be passed or blocked.
+SquidGuard as usual determines if URL requested will be passed or blocked.
 If blocked and target category is Warning it will show Agree button.
 If Agree button pressed, sgwrite.php starts, writing url into users temp file.
-Temp files are deleted with CRONed cleanup.sh Sgwrite.php redirects request to URL+&w, its needed because if URL will be not changed it will return cached by browser block page sgerror.php
+Temp files are deleted with CRONed cleanup.sh Sgwrite.php redirects request to URL+&w, its needed because if URL will be not changed it will return block page sgerror.php cached by browser

 # Known issues